NayanCod/Quiz-App/README.md

 This will launch the project locally at http://localhost:3000

-# Running the Quiz App with Docker
+# Running the App with Docker

 If you prefer to run the Quiz App within a Docker container, follow the instructions below.